dyhes/zulip/docs/subsystems/schema-migrations.md

 - **Accessing code and models in RunPython migrations**.
 When writing a migration that includes custom python code (aka `RunPython`), you almost never want to import code from `zerver` or anywhere else in the codebase.
-If you imagine the process of upgrading a Zulip server, it goes as follows: first a server admin checks out a recent version of the code, and then runs any migrations that were added between the last time they upgraded and the current check out.
+If you imagine the process of upgrading a Aloha server, it goes as follows: first a server admin checks out a recent version of the code, and then runs any migrations that were added between the last time they upgraded and the current check out.
 Note